Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 Notice how we accessed the state data from within the child component, `TodosList`, using `this.props.todos`.

 Always remember, with props, we can access state data at different levels of the component hierarchy.
 This is called **prop drilling**.

+It has to do with manually getting data from component A down to component B through the props.
+Where component A is the parent of B.

 As a recap,